 To address this, researchers from Cardiff University joined forces with Rescape Innovation during lockdown to offer VR to NHS staff working in intensive care units in Wales.
-They wanted to see if the VR-based mindfulness apps could improve staff wellbeing and reduce stress.
+They wanted to see if the VR-based mindfulness apps could improve staff well-being and reduce stress.

 So how did the trial work?
 Twenty-one frontline ICU staff at the Royal Glamorgan and Prince Charles hospitals took a break during their shift in a quiet room, put on a VR headset, and selected their virtual reality of choice, including a tour of Welsh landscapes and a voyage under the sea.
-These 360 degree immersive experiences came with guided breathing exercises helping them achieve a calm mindset.
+These 360-degree immersive experiences came with guided breathing exercises helping them achieve a calm mindset.

 Participants rated their experience on a scale of one to 10 and the results were positive.
-Average scores of seven or more showed that VR breaks helped participating staff cope with their working day.
+Average scores of seven or more showed that VR breaks helped the participating staff cope with their working day.
 The highest average scores recorded showed that participants found VR enjoyable to use and would recommend it to colleagues to aid relaxation and to reduce stress.

 Paul Sweet, a nurse at Prince Charles Hospital, said he found VR therapeutic and relaxing.
 “It took my mind off work completely as I became immersed in my new surroundings,” he said.
 “I found that it reduced my levels of stress quickly.”
-Rescape Innovation is now in discussion with 10 NHS Trusts about conducting a large scale trial.
+Rescape Innovation is now in discussion with 10 NHS Trusts about conducting a large-scale trial.

 The downsides of VR

-Not everyone is sold on VR as a wellbeing tool in the workplace.
+Not everyone is sold on VR as a well-being tool in the workplace.
 Critics cite the following among their complaints:

 It increases screen dependency

-A recent study revealed that the average UK adult spends 13 hours a day staring at a screen between laptops, phones and TVs.
+A recent study revealed that the average UK adult spends 13 hours a day staring at a screen between laptops, phones, and TVs.
 Do we really need to spend more time looking at a screen and fuelling our increasing tech addiction?

 It reduces social interaction

-Shouldn’t breaks be for socialising and bonding with colleagues?
+Shouldn’t breaks be for socializing and bonding with colleagues?
 Yes, says Ellen McCarthy, operations manager at Time to Log Off, a global digital wellbeing movement that encourages screen breaks and human connections.
 “The introduction of VR at work could reduce our in-person contact, which is so positive for our mental health,” she said.